 Attention-deficit disorder (ADD) is another entrepreneur-friendly affliction: people who cannot focus on one thing for long can be disastrous employees but founts of new ideas.
 Some studies suggest that people with ADD are six times more likely than average to end up running their own businesses.
 David Neeleman, the founder of JetBlue, a budget airline, says: “My ADD brain naturally searches for better ways of doing things.
 With the disorganisation, procrastination, inability to focus and all the other bad things that come with ADD, there also come creativity and the ability to take risks.”
 Paul Orfalea, the founder of Kinko's and a hotch-potch of businesses since, has both ADD and dyslexia.
 “I get bored easily; that is a great motivator,” he once said.
 “I think everybody should have dyslexia and ADD (The Economist, 2012).”

-Many of the practices for Universal Instructional Design seem quite consistent with the learning needs of those with ADHD, dyslexia, and entrepreneurs.
-The aspect of the size of the learning object, in terms of its complexity and thus apparent time requirements to absorb, is sometimes referred to as its granularity (“Granularity”, n.d.).
+Many of the practices for Universal Instructional Design seem quite consistent with the learning needs of those with ADHD and dyslexia, and entrepreneurs pressed for time.
+The aspect of the size of the learning object, in terms of its complexity and thus the time requirements for absorption, is sometimes referred to as its granularity (“Granularity”, n.d.).
 Learning object granularity is analogous to how a very large rock can be broken down into successively smaller sized pieces that are easier to handle.
 A curriculum may be designed with very small or very large pieces (granules), or combinations of these, that will aggregate to the same total amount.
 To be most equitable, small granular sizes for learning objects would seem best for ensuring that most learners can participate fully in the learning experiences.

 A significant number of learning objects of small granular size are being absorbed daily by informal learners via smartphones (and other IT devices), and many are willing to pay for these learning experiences.